PuntitOwO/simple_pip_mode_flutter/README.md

 ```
 You can also pass callbacks directly to `PipWidget`.

+# Notes

+## Multi-platform apps

+Every `SimplePip` method calls android native code, so make sure you only make a call to a `SimplePip` method when running in an Android device.
+This includes `SimplePip.isPipAvailable`.

+Calling `SimplePip` methods on a non-Android device will raise a `MissingPluginException` error.

 # Contribute

 I'm currently working on more features, so issues and pull requests are appreciated!